 Wi-Fi connections should be used wherever possible to avoid additional usage charges.
-The Civic Offices (in Council Chamber & Members room) Wi-Fi will be preconfigured and equipment can easily be setup for home Wi-Fi or where this is provided in other locations such as Café's, hotels.
+The Civic Offices (in Council Chamber & Members room) Wi-Fi will be preconfigured and equipment can easily be setup for home Wi-Fi or where this is provided in other locations such as Cafés, hotels.
 If assistance is required please contact ICT Services on 01283 387500.

-5.11 Malicious Use/Vandalism
+5.12 Malicious Use/Vandalism

 Any attempt to destroy hardware, software or data is forbidden.
 Defacing of ICT equipment, including the SDDC ID tag, in any way is prohibited (stickers, markers, etc.).

-5.12 Printing
+5.13 Printing

 Members are only permitted to print out documents on the Council's network using a Council printer.
 These are located at Civic Office, Rosliston Forestry Centre, Oaklands and The Depot.
+This control is in place to safeguard against data loss through printing from the SDDC network to devices outside our network.
 Members can send a print job to a corporate printer via the laptop even if they are not at one of these locations.
 The job will only be released to print when the Member scans their badge on the top of the printer.